railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Measure your Business Performance
 =================================

+To measure your business performance OpenERP provide two interesting features:

+* Dashboards
+* Statistical Reports

-Dashboards give you an overview of all the information that's important to you on a single page.
-The :menuselection:`Dashboards` menu gives you access to predefined boards for :menuselection:`Financial Management`, :menuselection:`Manufacturing` and :menuselection:`Project Management`.
+Dashboards give you an overview of all the information that is important to you on a single page.
+In OpenERP each application has its own dashboard which opens by default when you select the specific application.
+As for example `Administration Dashboard` will open when you click on the :menuselection:`Administration` menu.

 .. note:: Dashboards